2019 Tennessee Tech Golden Eagles football team

 The 2019 Tennessee Tech Golden Eagles football team represented Tennessee Technological University as a member of Ohio Valley Conference (OVC) during the 2019 NCAA Division I FCS football season.
 Led by second-year head coach Dewayne Alexander, the Golden Eagles compiled an overall record of 6–6 overall with a mark of 3–5 in conference play, tying for fifth place in the OVC.
 Tennessee Tech played home games at Tucker Stadium in Cookeville, Tennessee.

-Previous season

-The Golden Eagles finished the 2018 season 1–10, 1–7 in OVC play to finish in last place.

 Preseason

 Preseason coaches' poll

 The OVC released their preseason coaches' poll on July 22, 2019.
 The Golden Eagles were picked to finish in ninth place.

 Preseason All-OVC team

 The Golden Eagles did not have any players selected to the preseason all-OVC team.